 Huhtala has been city recorder since June 2017.
 She previously served as city recorder and executive assistant to the city manager of Talent from 2011 to 2017, as as administrative assistant to the finance director for the city of Ashland from 2008-11.

 Morris has been a councilor since 2011, after serving on the Ashland Planning commission from 1997 to 2010.
-He’s a self-employed construction contractor with a business degree from Southern Oregon State College.
+He’s a self-employed construction contractor with an engineering degree from the Oregon Institute of Technology.
+He also studied business at Southern Oregon State College (now known as Southern Oregon University).

 Jackie Bachman, a retired director of special education for a California school district, has served on the council since March, shortly after concluding her duties as chairperson of the ad hoc committee appointed by the Parks & Recreation commission to offer recommendations for the commission’s Senior Program.
 She has a bachelor’s degree in psychology from UC Los Angeles and a master’s in special education from Cal State L.A.